All tenants

 It is illegal for landlords to discriminate against a tenant due to age, immigration or citizenship status, color, disability, gender, gender identity, marital or partnership status, national origin, pregnancy or lactation accommodations, race, religion/creed, height and weight, secutal orientation, status as a veteran or active military member, lawful source of income, the presence of children, or status as a victim of domestic violence, stalking and/or sex offenses.

-See, Information on the New York City Human Rights Law here
+Learn more about your rights under New York City Human Rights Law here

 The right to due process